A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: A Formal Framework for Falsifying Theories of Consciousness

-Here and throughout, such strictly-dependent theories are referred to as ``trivial'' to clearly distinguish that the source of the unfalsifiability is coming from strict dependency being true.
-E.g., a widely-held (but trivial) theory of consciousness is a kind of behaviorism, such that if an entity acts conscious, then it is conscious.
-But such a theory cannot be falsified, since its predictions could never be any different than experimental inferences (as they are simply a direct restatement of them) and so such a theory contains no scientific information, and so it is trivial.
-This applies to more than just behaviorism about consciousness.
-While the term ``functionalism'' has many different meanings, for the same reason that behaviorist theories of consciousness are trivial, so is any theory of consciousness based \textit{solely} on input/output.
-Arguably, this does significantly affect plenty of existent theories, which turn out to be simply behaviorist theories with multiple steps.
+Here and throughout, such strictly-dependent-on-inferences theories of consciousness are referred to as ``trivial.''
+E.g., a widely-held (but trivial) theory of consciousness is behaviorism, such that if an entity acts conscious, then it is conscious.
+But such a theory cannot be falsified, since its predictions could never be any different than experimental inferences (as they are simply a restatement of them) and so such a theory contains no scientific information, and so it is trivial.
+While the term ``functionalism'' has many different meanings, for the same reason that behaviorist theories of consciousness are trivial, so is any theory of consciousness based \textit{solely} on I/O. Arguably, this does significantly affect plenty of existing theories, which turn out to be simply behaviorist theories with multiple steps.
+E.g., when discussing Global Neuronal Workspace Theory (GNWT), Daniel Dennett once wrote that: